jina-ai/jina/docs/chapters/traversal/index.md

 >>> True
 ```

+This can be seen in the image blow:

+![granularity](img/granularity.png)

+The previous code sample & graph demonstrates the basic idea of a `Chunk` in a `Document`.
+At the beginning, we initialised a `Document` with `granularity=0` (by default).
+We then initialised two chunks and add them to the `root` document.
-Two important things happened when adding the `chunk` to `root`:
+Two things happened when adding the `chunk` to `root`:

 1. The granularity of the chunk has been increased by 1 (default 0).
 2. The `chunk` has been referenced to it's parent: `root`.

-This can be seen in the image blow:

-![granularity](img/granularity.png)
+This allows Jina (and you) to query chunks and reference back to it's root document at any `granularity` level.